stellavin/payload-stock-api/README.md

 # Stock Data API with Payload CMS

-A robust API service built with Payload CMS and Node.js that fetches historical stock data and sends email reports.
+A robust API service built with Payload CMS that fetches historical stock data and sends email reports.
 The service validates company symbols against NASDAQ listings and uses the Yahoo Finance API for historical data.

 ## Features